vikash790/railway-IRCTC-web-app/README.md

 select terminal : streamlit run irctc.py

 # How to run sql file
 open file in MYSQL and run the file databse name is rail

+# python code